psycopg/psycopg2/doc/src/connection.rst

     .. rubric:: Excetptions as connection class attributes

-    The :class:`!connection` also exposes as attributes the same exceptions available in the :mod:`psycopg2` module.
+    The `!connection` also exposes as attributes the same exceptions available in the `psycopg2` module.
 See :ref:`dbapi-exceptions`.

     .. extension::